-It’s also important to know and understand that the Chase Sapphire Reserve travel credit is superior to credits offered by comparable cards.
+It’s also important to know that the Chase Sapphire Reserve travel credit is superior to credits offered by comparable cards.
 For example, The Platinum Card® from American Express offers up to a $200 airline fee credit each calendar year, but it only applies to a single airline that you have to choose in January of each year.
 Not only that, but this credit is only good for travel incidentals like seat selection, checked baggage fees and in-flight food and beverage purchases — you can’t use it to buy plane tickets or for upgrades.

 Tips to maximize the credit

 To get the most out of the Chase Sapphire Reserve travel credit, you should try to time your credit with your travel purchases.
 This could be part of a flight, a hotel stay that’s slightly beyond what you wanted to spend or some kind of travel “splurge” you wouldn’t pay for otherwise.